R2Bleep2/php-code/README.md

 This is a PHP module meant to be copied into [one of your PHP "include" directories](https://www.php.net/manual/en/ini.core.php#ini.include-path).
 Copy the "Code.php" file into one of those directories.

 ## Usage
-This module defines an interface `HasCode` for a managed `code` property representing the code form of an object.
-The object then specifies how the code form translates into the other properties of the object.
+This module defines an interface `HasCode` for a managed `code` property representing the code form of a class.
+The class then specifies how the code form translates into the other properties of the class.

 ```php
 class ExampleClass implements HasCode {